Incorrectone/Incorrectone/README.md

 I am a second-year Maths student.
 Like to do coding as a hobby.
 Currently trying to learn Machine Learning and Data analysis, because I think it will have big implications in the future.
-Would like to learn enough to create my own personal assistant like JARVIS form the movies.
+Would like to learn enough to create my own personal assistant like JARVIS from the movies.
 My Projects are a cumilation of random things that I like to do.

 Most things I do are in Python because it is the easiest of them all.
 Not really worrying about the execution time of them too much.
 Plus Python has a pretty good standard library and documentations for a person like me.
 Currently I do not have any professional expierence in anything related to CS.
 But I plan to do an internship in my Third year.